 Free days out in London with children

 KENWOOD HOUSE: Fun fact: English Heritage property Kenwood House on Hampstead Heath offers free entry to everyone.
-If you've never seen it before, it's a rather magnificent villa, formerly home to a Prime Minister, a Lord Chief Justice and a Russian Grand Duke, and now housing paintings by the likes of Rembrandt, Vermeer and Hals.
-There's a special trail aimed at 5-11 year olds, with activities for them to take part in as you explore the house, particularly in the Housekeeper's Room — who knows, they might even learn a bit of history along the way.
-Once you're done exploring, head outside; Kenwood is set in 112 acres of grounds, meaning plenty of space to run around and let off steam, or settle down for a picnic.
+If you've never seen it before, it's a rather magnificent villa, formerly home to a Prime Minister, a Lord Chief Justice and a Russian Grand Duke — and now housing paintings by the likes of Rembrandt, Vermeer and Hals.
+There's a special trail aimed at 5-11 year olds, with activities to take part in as they explore the house, particularly in the Housekeeper's Room.
+Once you're done exploring, head outside; Kenwood is set in 112 acres of grounds, meaning plenty of space to let off steam, or settle down for a picnic.
 And beyond that?
 The vast expanse of Hampstead Heath.

-FREE VIEWING GALLERIES: In recent years, there's been a slew of free viewing platforms and galleries opening, a result of the serious growth of the London skyline.
+FREE VIEWING GALLERIES: A slew of free viewing platforms and galleries have opened in recent years, a result of the monumental growth of the London skyline.
 The Sky Garden in the 'Walkie Talkie' is the best-known such space, now joined by Horizon 22 on Bishopsgate, The Garden at 120 on Fenchurch Street, The Lookout on Bishopsgate and The Post Office Building in Holborn.
-One New Change is usually a good bet too, though that's currently closed.
+One New Change is usually a good bet too.
 Although they are free, visits to some of these places need to be booked in advance, with tickets made available a few weeks at a time.

 Free culture for kids in London

-Keen to enjoy some live music, theatre or cinema as a family, but on a budget?
-There are a few places where the entertainment is free:
+Keen to enjoy live music, theatre or cinema as a family, but on a budget?
+A few places put on entertainment for free:

 SUMMER BY THE RIVER: Taking place on the south side of the Thames between London Bridge and Tower Bridge, Summer by the River is a festival of free entertainment.
-Not everything on the programme is suitable for children, but there are several family-friendly events, including screenings of Wonka, Encanto, The Little Mermaid and Elemental.
+Not everything on the programme is suitable for children, but there are several family-friendly film screenings, including Cars and a Wicked sing-along.

 Free play areas for children in London